-"Continuously employed" for the purpose of this clause means employed (breaks arising from slackening of work being reckoned as being employed) for the six months immediately preceding the 25th day of each December.
-Any employed dismissed during the three weeks immediately preceding the 25th day of December shall be entitled to payment of one week's wages for such annual holiday.

-(15) SICK PAY-

-- (i) Any employee not attending for duty shall lose his or her pay for the actual time lost unless he or she produces or forwards within 24 hours of the commencement of such absence evidence satisfactory to the employer that his or her non-attendance was due to accident arising in the course of his or her employment or to personal ill-health, but such employee shall not be entitled to payment for non-attendance on the ground of such accident or personal ill-health for more than four days in any one year: Provided that during the first year of service with an employer he or she shall not be entitled to more than one day's sick pay for the first three months; two day's sick pay for the first six months; three day's sick pay for the first nine months.
-For the purposes of this clause "year" shall mean a period of twelve months commencing on 27th day of May in each year. - (ii) Any employee on piecework not attending for duty on the ground of personal ill-health shall be paid at the corresponding timeworker's wage for the period of ill-health in all respects as if, during such period, he or she had been a weekly timeworker employed on such days and during such hours as are usually worked by timeworkers upon any day shift, and he or she shall comply with and be subject to the conditions for timeworkers prescribed in paragraph (i) of this clause. - (16) PIECEWORK.-The Board determines, under the provisions of section 150 of the Factories and Shops Act 1928, that any employer may fix and pay piecework prices to any person or persons or classes of persons employed at any work for which the Board has fixed the minimum wage, provided that any such employer shall base such piecework prices on the carnings of an average worker working under like conditions, and such piecework prices shall be fixed so that an average worker can earn not less than the wages that are fixed by the Board for such work. - (17) Authorized Person May Enter Factory.-The permanent Secretary-Treasurer of the Biscuit Makers' Union of Australia, Victorian Branch, shall have the right to enter and inspect, during working hours, any part of a biscuit factory or workshop in which any work is being carried on.
-The Secretary-Treasurer of the Biscuit Makers' Union shall have the right to interview employees in regard to conditions of employment. - (18) Periodical Adjustment of Wages.-The wages rates for males set out in clause (2) are based upon the following basic wage and, pursuant to and in accordance with the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically increased or decreased by the same amount, and at the same time as such basic wage.
+- "Continuously employed" for the purpose of this clause means employed (breaks arising from slackening of work being reckoned as being employed) for the six months immediately preceding the 25th day of each December.
+Any employee dismissed during the three weeks immediately preceding the 25th day of December shall be entitled to payment of one week's wages for such annual holiday. - (15) SICK PAY- - (i) Any adult employee not attending for duty shall lose his or her pay for the actual time lost unless he or she produces or forwards within 24 hours of the commencement of such absence evidence satisfactory to the employer that his or her non-attendance was due to accident arising in the course of his or her employment or to personal ill-health, but such employee shall not be entitled to payment for non-attendance on the ground of such accident or personal ill-health for more than four days in each year.
+For the purposes of this clause "year" shall mean a period of twelve months commencing on 27th day of May in each year. - (ii) Any adult employee on piecework not attending for duty on the ground of personal ill-health shall be paid at the corresponding timeworker's wage for the period of ill-health in all respects as if, during such period, he or she had been a weekly timeworker employed on such days and during such hours as are usually worked by timeworker upon any day shift, and he or she shall comply with and be subject to the conditions for timeworkers prescribed in paragraph (i) of this clause. - (16) PIECEWORK.-The Board determines, under the provisions of section 150 of the Factories and Shops Act 1928, that any employer may fix and pay piecework prices to any person or persons or classes of persons employed at any work for which the Board has fixed the minimum wage, provided that any such employer shall base such piecework prices, on the earnings of an average worker working under like conditions, and such piecework prices shall be fixed so that an average worker can earn not less than the wages that are fixed by the Board for such work. - (17) AUTHORIZED PERSON MAY ENTER FACTORY.-The permanent Secretary-Treasurer of the Biscuit Makers' Union of Australia, Victorian Branch, shall have the right to enter and inspect, during working hours, any part of a biscuit factory or workshop in which any work is being carried on.
+The Secretary-Treasurer of the Biscuit Makers' Union shall have the right to interview employees in regard to conditions of employment. - (18) PERIODICAL ADJUSTNENT OF WAGES.-The wages rates for males set out in clause (2) are based upon the following basic wage and, pursuant to and in accordance with the provisions of section 21 of the Factories and Shops Act 1934, the Board hereby determines that such rates shall be automatically increased or decreased by the same amount, and at the same time as such basic wage.
 Provided that the wages of adult females, apprentices, and improvers, shall be adjusted proportionately to adjustments of the basic wage, such adjustments to be to the nearest 3d., half or less than half of 3d. to be disregarded.